Mathelab/OHSI_DataAnalytics_Aug2019/README.md

 ### Course Instructors:

-- Dr. Barbara Kowalcyk - kowalcyk.1@osu.edu
+- Dr. Barbara Kowalcyk - kowalcyk.1@osu.edu; https://u.osu.edu/barbarakowalcyk/
-- Dr. Ewy Mathe - ewy.mathe@osumc.edu
+- Dr. Ewy Mathe - ewy.mathe@osumc.edu; https://u.osu.edu/mathelab/

 This course is an introduction to principles of data analysis, including data cleaning, quality checking and visualization, statistical analysis and handling large datasets.
 The programming language used will be R.